-MWH Americas, Inc., on behalf of EI Paso CGP Company, LLC (EPCGP), is submitting the enclosed 2014 Monitoring Well Installation Work Plan (Work Plan) for State Gas Com N#1 (Site).
-The enclosed document contains the proposed methodology for the assessment of subsurface soil conditions and subsequent groundwater monitoring well installations at the Site.
-The procedures outlined in this Work Plan meet or exceed the requirements established in the "Remediation Plan for Groundwater Encountered during Pit Closure Activities" document approved by the New Mexico Oil Conservation Division (NMOCD) on November 30, 1995.
-The scope of work contained herein is scheduled for October 2014 and access from the State of New Mexico will be obtained prior to initiating field activities.
+MWH Americas, Inc., on behalf of EI Paso CGP Company, LLC (EPCGP), is submitting the enclosed 2014 Monitoring Well Installation Work Plan (Work Plan) for the Standard Oil Com #1Pit Site (Site).
+The enclosed document contains the proposed methodology for assessment of subsurface soil conditions and subsequent groundwater monitoring well installations at the Site.
+The procedures outlined in this Work Plan meet or exceed the requirements established in EPCGP's "Remediation Plan for Groundwater Encountered during Pit Closure Activities" document approved by the New Mexico Oil Conservation Division (NMOCD) on November 30, 1995.
+The scope of work contained herein is scheduled to begin following the completion of property access agreements with the current site operator.

-Please contact Mr. Joseph Wiley of EPCGP at (713) 420-3475 or me at (515) 253-0830 if you have any questions or comments concerning the enclosed Work Plan.
+Please contact Mr. Joseph Wiley of EPCGP at (713) 420-3475, Steve Varsa at (515) 251-1020, or me at (515) 251-1005 if you have any questions or comments concerning the enclosed Work Plan.